newwayland/blog/content/post/cutting-borrowing-costs-made-simple/index.md

 "The UK Government issues more inflation-linked gilts than international comparators because the structure of our pension system relies less heavily on state-backed pensions."

 The finance industry's hubris is on full display here.
-If a pension fund relies upon index-linked gilts to cover its liabilities, how is it anything other than state-backed?
-Wouldn't it be more cost-effective to cut out the middleman?
+If a pension fund relies upon index-linked gilts to cover its liabilities, how is it anything other than state-backed?[^1] Wouldn't it be more cost-effective to cut out the middleman?

 If the [Golgafrinchans built their Ark Fleet Ship B][1] in the UK, we'd need two of them.
 {{<joindiscord>}}

+[^1]: As part of the auto-enrollment process, they receive automatic pension contributions, a privatised hypothecated tax.
+It is only notionally voluntary.

 [1]: https://hitchhikers.fandom.com/wiki/Golgafrinchan_Ark_Fleet_Ship_B
 [2]: https://billmitchell.org/blog/?p=60938